 Accommodation.
 The Castle Hotel, Lincoln (castlehotel.net): a 4-star, historic building close to the cathedral.
 The Grand, York (thegrandyork.co.uk): the former headquarters of North Eastern Railway, the hotel retains many original features.
 The Arden Hotel, Stratford-upon-Avon (theardenhotelstratford. com): a comfortable, 4-star, waterside hotel situated opposite the RSC theatres.
-Charlton House Hotel, Shepton Mallett (bannatyne. co.uk): 4-star country house hotel set in the Somerset Mendips.
-Hotel du Vin, Winchester (hotelduvin.com): a 4-star, 18th-cent. hotel located in the city centre.
+The Swan, Wells (swanhotelwells.co.uk): 3-star, in a building of 15th-cent. origin in a narrow street close to the cathedral.
+Hotel du Vin, Winchester (hotelduvin.com): a 4-star, 18thcent. hotel located in the city centre.
 Rooms at all the hotels, being city-centre historic properties, vary in size and outlook.
 Single rooms are doubles for sole use throughout.